 In the same vein, Black Leopard Red Wolf bothers people because it is loud, and like others have said, literature will never be the same.
 The book is timeless, and if read correctly can serve us in understanding not only the past and present, but the future as well.
 In writing this book, Marlon James has effectively raised the standard of all forms of literature whilst torpedoing the notion of genre literature all at once, doing what may have once believed impossible.
 Art is a fusion of beauty and meaning, and in this way, Black Leopard Red Wolf achieves the art’s grand measure.

 “Fuck the Gods,” whatever and whoever they may be.

 About Sherif Ibrahim

 Sherif Ibrahim is a writer and professor living in New Jersey.
-He enjoys eating incredibly spicy food with his Bengali family and is getting better at avoiding heartburn afterward.
-If you have a book or film suggestion he’d appreciate you forever.
-Right now, he’s likely writing, reading, or watching a film.
-Or eating.
-So you’d give him something more to chew on, and enjoy.
+He enjoys eating incredibly spicy food with his Bengali family and is getting better at avoiding heartburn afterwards.
+Right now, he’s likely writing, reading, or watching a film, so if you have a book or film suggestion for him to review, he’d deeply appreciate you.